Si, I Moved To Mexico

 I like moving to new places and do so about every 7 years.
 The upside is adventure and having to creatively deal with unknows.
 The downside is leaving friends behind.
 But, some visit and Skype and Facetime keeps everyone face-to-face.

 In addition to pure wanderlust, there are other factors that seem to make me move.
-Here is one is new to me.
+Here is a new one.
 I recently read the Wall Street Journal article, Nature or Nurture?
 What Makes You an Expat?
 Is a lust for travel, adventure and new surroundings built into your DNA?
 The article covers the idea that moving and living in a foreign country might be, partially, a function of your DNA.
 My kids are in their twenties and they now live in Buenos Aires and Budapest.
 Is the Levitan DNA responsible?
 Who knows.
 But, this is an interesting concept to digest.

 By the way, that’s me up above C/O of an artist’s photo booth at a Mexico City art museum.